 Here's a reality check: we cannot say "supports bone health" or "aids blood clotting" on the label.
 Not allowed.
 But the manufacturing side is tightly regulated under cGMP (21 CFR 111).
 That means we must:

-And here's something many contract manufacturers skip: Vitamin K gummies need a custom beyond-use date based on real stability data-not a standard 24-month guess.
-We don't take shortcuts on that.
+And here's something many contract manufacturers skip: Vitamin K gummies need a custom beyond-use date based on real stability data—not a standard 24-month guess.
+Don't take shortcuts there.

 What This Means for Your Brand